pponec/DirectoryBookmarks/README.md

 # DirectoryBookmarks.kts

-Simple Kotlin script for writing and reading directories (from the filesystem) using backups.
+Simple [Kotlin script](https://github.com/kscripting/kscript) for manage (writing and reading) directories (from the filesystem) by text bookmarks.

 ## Usage:

+Breaf usage:

+* directory-bookmarks.kts h

 Read the directory by a bookmark text: